 Instructions

-- Combine ground beef, ground pork, and shredded cheese in a large mixing bowl.
-Add the can of green chilies and ¾ tablespoon of sweet pork rub.
+- Prepare the Filling: In a large mixing bowl, combine ground beef, ground pork, shredded cheese, a can of green chilies, and ¾ tablespoon of sweet pork rub.
 Mix with your hands until well combined.

-- Stuff the manicotti shells with the beef and cheese mixture.
+- Stuff the Shells: Fill the manicotti shells with the beef and cheese mixture.

-- Wrap stuffed shells with two slices of bacon.
-Make sure to cover the entire shell with bacon.
-Overlap the edges of the bacon as you wrap it around the shell.
+- Wrap with Bacon: Wrap each stuffed shell with two slices of bacon, ensuring the entire shell is covered.
+Overlap the edges of the bacon as you wrap.

-- Sprinkle the remaining barbecue rub evenly over the stuffed shells.
+- Season: Sprinkle the remaining barbecue rub evenly over the stuffed shells.

-- Place the shotgun shells onto a cooling rack or grilling rack, and place the rack on a sheet pan.
-Cover tightly with plastic wrap and place the stuffed shells in the refrigerator for at least 4 hours, or overnight.
+- Refrigerate: Place the shotgun shells onto a cooling rack or grilling rack, then place the rack on a sheet pan.
+Cover tightly with plastic wrap and refrigerate for at least 4 hours, or overnight.

-- When you are ready to cook the bacon-wrapped shotgun shells, preheat the pellet grill to 300 degrees F.
+- Preheat Grill: When ready to cook, preheat the pellet grill to 300°F.

-- Place the wrapped shells on the grill grate of the preheated smoker.
-Close the lid and let them smoke for one hour.
+- Smoke the Shells: Place the wrapped shells on the grill grate.
+Close the lid and smoke for one hour.

-- When the 5 minutes are up, remove the smoked shells from the smoker, and serve immediately with extra barbecue sauce.
+- Serve: Remove the smoked shells from the smoker and serve immediately with extra BBQ sauce.
+Enjoy!

 Video

-- Use a digital meat thermometer to check the internal temperature of the shells - you want them to reach 165 degrees F.
+- Check Temperature: Use a digital meat thermometer to ensure the internal temperature reaches 165°F.

 Hi, I was just wondering if you could cook these in the oven because I do not have a smoker?
 What temperature and for how long